 - Switch the Two-Step Verification option to Enabled

-- Select the Preferred Method of two-step verification:
+Select the Preferred Verification Method

+Choose ‘Email’ to approve logins to your account via email.
 Each time you sign in to your Parallels account from an unknown browser or mobile device, you will receive a message from Parallels where you need to confirm that you trust this browser or device.

 IMPORTANT! - before you confirm, please carefully check the origin of the request – name/type of the browser, IP address/location, and time of login attempt.